 Pakistan – Afghanistan Relations

 Pakistan’s relations with Afghanistan constitute a significant pillar of its foreign policy.
-As an immediate neighbour, with a border spanning over 2,600 km, Pakistan shares close relations with Afghanistan, which are rooted in common faith and culture, shared history, as well as a desire for a peaceful and stable Afghanistan which contributes to regional stability and prosperity.
+As an immediate neighbour, with a border spanning over 2,600 km, Pakistan shares close relations with Afghanistan, which are rooted in common faith and culture, shared history, as well as a desire for a peaceful, stable, prosperous and regionally integrated Afghanistan, which contributes to regional stability and prosperity.

 Pakistan established its Embassy in Afghanistan soon after the establishment of diplomatic relations in 1948.
-In addition to the Embassy in Kabul, there are Consulates in Jalalabad, Kandhar, Herat and Mazar-e-Sharif.
+In addition to the Embassy in Kabul, there are Consulates in Jalalabad, Kandahar, Herat and Mazar-e-Sharif.

 Over the decades, both sides have maintained high-level political engagement, aimed at further promoting bilateral ties in relevant areas.